juandayz/REMOTE-LOCK-UNLOCK-USING-KEYBOARD.sqf/README.md

 If u wanna feel like a genious just be a genious not an idiot blaming others for things you know are not true.

 WHAT IS DOES?- Allow players to lock unlock vehicles pressing "T" key.
-Dsnt need all that shit about right clicks.
+Dsnt need  right clicks.
 Remove all default actions from lock unlock with scroll menu and all actions from inside vehicle too.

 **INSTALL:**